CLBlue60/Professional-README-Generator/README.md

 ### Contribute
 Contributions are welcome!
 Please submit a pull request with your proposed changes.

-### Tests
-To test My Awesome Project, follow these steps:

-Run npm test to execute the test suite.
-Questions
 For any additional questions, you can email me at: clblue@yahoo.com